Can You Overdose On Acid (LSD)?

 • Intracranial hemorrhage.

-Overdose also increases the chance of having a negative hallucinogenic experience, commonly called a “bad trip.”
-These are characterized by hallucinations that are distressing or frightening in some way, possibly producing panic or a feeling like one is going to endure serious harm.
+A “bad trip” is when a person who has taken LSD experiences hallucinations that are distressing or frightening in some way, possibly producing panic or feeling like they are going to experience serious harm.
 Any of this can result in injury to the person who took the drug or those nearby.

 Although LSD isn’t associated with significant dependence, the use of the drug can still become compulsive and problematic for some people.
 Even when use is infrequent, large doses of the drug can result in a greater chance of toxicity, overdose, or a bad trip.
 If the use of LSD has become problematic, a consultation with a medical professional or addiction specialist could help someone avoid additional injury or health problems.